aeepstein/aeepstein.github.io/README.md

-# Space-Time Analysis on Ebola in Sierra Leone
+# Space-Time Analysis of Ebola in Sierra Leone